Contentious Probate Solicitors

 Why choose Awdry Law for contentious probate disputes?

-Paul Walshe, Partner and Head of Contentious Probate at Awdry Law is a full member of ACTAPS (Association of Contentious Trust and Probate Specialists), the leading professional body for contentious probate practitioners in England and Wales.
+Paul Walshe, Partner and Head of Contentious Probate at Awdry Law, leads a dedicated team of will dispute solicitors.
+Paul is a full member of The Association of Contentious Trust and Probate Specialists (ACTAPS), a professional body for lawyers who specialise in disputes over wills, trusts, probate, and estates, and which aims to promote high standards and expertise in inheritance matters.

 Challenging a will or confronting an executor can feel overwhelming.
 You’re grieving, under pressure, and unsure what’s fair, let alone what’s legal.